Operations & Maintenance Facility Project

 - The land should contain existing utilities and infrastructure (sewer, natural gas, nearby signalized intersections)

 In May 2020, Greenville County transferred the property to Greenlink following a public hearing on the land donation on May 5 and three readings of the ordinance by Greenville County Council at its March 3, April 7 and May 5 meetings.
+An outline of these meetings is included below.

 Frequently Asked Questions